sparshanurag/MInor--1/README.md

 1.Clone the repository

+2.Run gcc bloomfilter.c

-2.Pass the URL.txt to the bloom filter
+3.Pass the file URL.txt to the bloom filter

-3.Test it test1.txt and test2.txt
+4.Test it test1.txt and test2.txt